PenguinLemma/udacity-robond-p2/README.md

 You can also use the RViz window that is already launched together with the gazebo simulation.

 6. Drop the ball
-In gazebo, click on `insert` and then select `my_ball`.
-Drop it somewhere in the world (preferably in sight of the robot) and move it around to see how the robot reacts to the different situations.
+The ball is initially hidden from the robot, move it where it can find it.
 Don't worry, be cheeky! :)

 ## Future improvements